midtown-ai/glossary/glossary/w.md

 # Whisper Model

- A speech-to-text model developed by [OpenAI]
+ A open-source speech-to-text model developed by [OpenAI] that uses a [transformer architecture].

  Open-sourcing a neural net called Whisper that approaches human level robustness and accuracy on English speech recognition.
+Can also be used for translation.

  ```
 curl https://api.openai.com/v1/audio/transcriptions \